 Don’t Call Them Drones: Three New Names for Drones

-Drone names, drone names.
 Makers of drones love everything about their UFOs (unmanned flying objects).
-Everything, that is, but the name.
+Everything, that is, but the drone names.

 Thanks to recent conflicts in the Middle East and popular TV shows like 24, the world often thinks first of drones as the remotely piloted aircraft that quietly conduct military missions.